crossplane/docs/content/master/concepts/composition-functions.md

 Most composition functions read the observed state of the composite resource, and use it to add composed resources to the desired state.
 This tells Crossplane which composed resources it should create or update.

+If the function needs __extra resources__ to determine the desired state it can request any cluster-scoped resource Crossplane already has access to, either by by name or labels through the returned RunFunctionResponse.
+Crossplane then calls the function again including the requested __extra resources__ and the __context__ returned by the Function itself alongside the same __input__, __observed__ and __desired state__ of the previous RunFunctionRequest.
+Functions can iteratively request __extra resources__ if needed, but to avoid endlessly looping Crossplane limits the number of iterations to 5.
+Crossplane considers the function satisfied as soon as the __extra resources__ requests become stable, so the Function returns the same exact request two times in a row.
+Crossplane errors if stability isn't reached after 5 iterations.

 {{<hint "tip">}}
 <!-- vale write-good.Weasel = NO -->